 Escape to the Andaman Islands

 For an Indian island escape, you’ll find beach bliss on the Andaman Islands.
-The Andamans are an archipelago of pure paradise islands – 572 of them to be exact – in the Bay of Bengal.
+The Andamans are an archipelago of pure paradise islands – 572 to be exact – in the Bay of Bengal.

 Away from the beaches, you can also enjoy a day spent exploring the Islands’ capital, Port Blair.
-Here, you can tour the infamous British colonial prison, the Cellular Jail, and learn about India’s struggle for independence – a stark contrast to the idyllic peaceful beauty of the beaches, but every bit as much a part of the Andaman’s history.
+Here, you can tour the infamous British colonial prison, the Cellular Jail, and learn about India’s struggle for independence – a stark contrast to the idyllic beauty of the beaches, but every bit as much a part of the Andaman’s history.

 11. The Ruins of Hampi, Karnataka